Dev-X25874/Gati/src/rtl/controller/fifo_sharing/test/README.md

     ```
     Replace `<FILE_NAME>`, `<PORT>`, and `<BAUDRATE>` with appropriate values.

-2. When prompted with "Enter to send weight matrix" in the terminal, connect the `i_opcode` wire with ground on the board if flattening is not required,
+2. When prompted with "Enter to send weight matrix" in the terminal, connect the `i_opcode` wire with ground on the board if switching is not required,
-    else, connect it with VCC if flattening is required.
+    else, connect it with VCC if switching is required.

 3. Now, connect `i_start` to ground on the board to give a trigger pulse to the read enable controller present inside SA and FC block.
     If this input's GPIO is other than LED, then connect it to VCC to send a trigger pulse.
 Once done, disconnect the cable.